Student Engagement at the Walter Rand Institute for Public Affairs

 As a teaching, training, and experiential learning lab for community-facing research, engaging students at Rutgers-Camden is at the very foundation of WRI’s work.
 WRI works directly with students on research projects, supports the research interests of students through scholarships and fellowships, and provides exciting opportunities for students to produce impactful written materials for public audiences across the region and State.
 WRI exemplifies and reinforces the Rutgers-Camden’s student engagement goals.

-Oguz Kaan Ozlap
+Oguz Kaan Ozalp

 oko11@camden.rutgers.edu